 Hair loss is closely tied in to a patient's self identity and how they feel about themselves.
 A key part of being a hair loss physician is understanding that there is so much more to losing hair than losing hair.
 There are a tremendous number of extremely complex emotions and psychological factors at play in anyone experiencing hair loss.
-The following blogs describe some of these issues.
+The following blogs describe some of these issues as well as reflections on some of the non-medical aspects of being a hair loss physician.

 ARTICLE 1: Everybody has a story